SHLFab/shl-toolbox/README.md

 An RHI file is a compressed archive of a Rhino Python Plugin (.rhp) and a Rhino Toolbar (.rui) file.

 #### 1. Export the .rui:
 The .rui is edited and saved within Rhino.
 See McNeel's [toolbar documentation](http://docs.mcneel.com/rhino/5/help/en-us/toolbarsandmenus/customize_toolbars.htm) for more information.
-Ensure to update the version number before export ```right-click the toolbar > Properties > Group Name / Tab Text ```
+Ensure to update the version number before export by right-clicking the toolbar and editing > Properties > Group Name / Tab Text

 ![Update Version](resources/readme_images/update_version.PNG "Update Version Number")